 You may think that all grass is ornamental.
 After all, we grow lawns because they look nice, not because we use them for food.
 You wouldn’t be entirely wrong in thinking that.
 Ornamental grass is still grass; it’s just grass that looks different.
-However, ornamental grass includes more than just grass.
-It also includes grass-like plants like sedge.
+However, ornamental grass includes grass-like plants such as sedge, as well as true grass varieties.

-Ornamental grasses come in a range of appearances besides the classic short, green look of lawn grasses.
+Ornamental grasses come in a range of appearances besides the short, green look of classic lawn grasses.
 Often, ornamental grasses are tall, with some growing to 15 feet tall or more.
 Many are colorful and patterned, and they may have an interesting flower or seed head.
-Since there are so many arieties, there are ornamental grasses that will fit almost any garden or yard.
-Ornamental grasses are typically used as borders, but some can make great additions to container gardens or flower gardens.
+Since there are so many varieties, there are ornamental grasses that will fit almost any garden or yard.
+Many gardeners use ornamental grasses as borders, but some varieties can make great additions to container gardens or flower gardens.

-This ornamental grass is a favorite of many gardeners, and it’s easy to see why.
-It has lovely dark purple or burgundy leaves and tall, feathery flowers that resemble a cat’s tail.
+This ornamental grass is a favorite of many gardeners, with its lovely dark purple or burgundy leaves and tall, feathery flowers.
 Purple fountain grass is a tender perennial, meaning it’s a perennial in mild climates and an annual in colder ones.

 If you live in a colder climate but still want to grow purple fountain grass, you may be able to keep it alive through winter if you protect it from the cold, whether with mulch and windbreaks or by growing it in a container.
 Purple fountain grass doesn’t require much attention.
 A sunny spot with some well-draining soil and plenty of room to grow is all this grass needs.
 It can grow up to 4 feet tall and wide, so be sure to space your plants out.

-These four ornamental grasses are some of our favorites.
-Any one of them would be a great choice to accent your garden.
-Dwarf pampas grass, little bluestem, fiber optic grass, and purple fountain grass are excellent places to start, but there’s a wide world of ornamental grass for you to explore!
-No matter which variety you choose, ornamental grass can provide a burst of color and texture to any garden.
+These six ornamental grasses are some of our favorites.
+Any one of them would be a great choice to accent your garden and provide you with color and texture all year long.
+No matter which variety you choose, ornamental grass is a stunning addition to your yard or garden.